Cross-border transaction examples and what are these payments

 Genome not only provides cross-border transfer features but multiple other financial services you need in your day-to-day errands.
 Here you can start personal and business wallets, within which multiple accounts are available in three currencies: EUR, USD, and GBP.

 As for money transfers, we have everything our clients in the EU and beyond require.
-You can use SWIFT* for cross-border funds transfers to 140+ countries and territories.
-There are also SEPA transfers, Faster Payments*, and, of course, Genome’s instant internal payments between Genome’s users for real-time payments.
+Our SEPA transfers and Genome’s instant internal payments between Genome’s users for real-time payments are available for all clients.
+And if you have a business account inside Genome, you can make international transfers using SWIFT and other payment options.

 Need a card?
 We’ve got you covered!
 Genome offers debit Visa cards for personal and business wallet users, which come in virtual and physical forms.